 There are nearly 1 million people living with dementia in the UK, the majority of these are over the age of 65 and living with other health conditions.
 This can mean that they are more vulnerable to developing infections and experiencing severe symptoms.
 Here we provide some information about COVID-19 and dementia and some information about managing at this difficult time.
 We hope you find it useful.

 What is COVID-19?

-COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, and it may cause shortness of breath.
+COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, fatigue, and it may cause shortness of breath.
 For someone with dementia, delirium can also be a common symptom.

 Vulnerable people such as those living with dementia, respiratory disorders, high blood pressure or diabetes, and everyone over the age of 70 are at an increased risk of developing severe symptoms.
 The role out of the vaccine program has however reduced the risk of severe infection in those who have had two doses of vaccine.
 Booster vaccines are now being encouraged to further our protection, these are especially important for people who recieved their second or third vaccine dose more than 3 months ago.

 COVID-19 and dementia